 - Thus clean surface is needed.
 If the surface is coated with oil or grease it prevents the sealer from absorbing into the concrete.
 The surface can be cleaned with pressurized water or using cleaning detergents that are recommenced for cleaning concrete.

-- Then the concrete surface is ground.
+- Then the concrete surface is the ground.
 The grinding of the concrete floor using concrete grinders to remove the contaminants.

 - Then the floor is cleaned thoroughly.
 After that, the sealers are applied in a coat and allowed to dry.